 Set project goals that are specific, measurable, attainable, relevant and time-bound.
 Determine what is needed to achieve those goals.
 Goals and priorities will help prevent unknown factors, conflicts and feelings of disillusionment.

 Implementations can either take a phased or full-release approach.
 If implementing everything at once, an organization should determine if all modules need to be available on the “Go-Live” day, and whether they can handle that level of change and implementation work at once.

 When setting an implementation date, avoid holiday and vacation times, consider any other projects being implemented at the same time, and ensure the availability of the team champion and co-champions.
 External resources may need to be used; the cost of this is likely to be much less than the costs of a business interruption due to a failed system rollout.

 An implementation plan should have a realistic timeline, including who is responsible for which tasks and the expected timeframe for each.
 While developing a plan, it is also important to meet with the software vendor project manager and communicate goals, strategies and approaches.
 All parties should understand the tasks and responsibilities expected of them.
 Document this plan and track it often.

 Ongoing communication during an implementation project creates a constant mechanism for checking back on the development plan and ensuring everyone involved is staying on target.

 Internal weekly meetings among the project champion and co-champions create opportunities for discussing progress of each assigned task and any roadblocks.
 Plus, this is a good opportunity to make sure management is updated on progress.
 Meanwhile, open communication should be maintained with the software vendor for continuous feedback.

 Is it time to implement a new ERP system in your organization?
-Find out 5 signs that it's time to implement a new ERP system.

 If you have questions about software implementation, contact Henry Struckel, Senior Consultant, Business Process & Systems Group, at 314.824.5285 or firstname.lastname@example.org.